ValentinaAguirre/nissum-technical-challenge/README.md

 ## Postman

-Import the Postman collection provided in the doc path with the name `NissumTechnicalChallenge.postman_collection.json` to test the API endpoints.
+Import the Postman collection provided in the doc folder with the name `NissumTechnicalChallenge.postman_collection.json` to test the API endpoints.

 ## Application Structure